Jalpally

 Jalpally is a satellite town of Hyderabad in Rangareddy district of the Indian state of Telangana.

 Government

 Jalpally municipality is the civic body of the town.
-On 11 April 2016, the gram panchayats of Jalpally Kothapet, Phadisharif and Balapur were merged to form Jalpally Municipality.
+On 11 April 2016, the gram panchayats of Jalpally Kothapet, Pahari Sharif and Balapur were merged to form Jalpally Municipality.

+Jalpally lake

+Jalpally lake was used for the construction of Charminar and Mecca Masjid.